The retail landscape is changing, so what are the predictions for the industry by 2030?

 Industry experts have spent plenty of time discussing what this means, and how this will all play out in the next few years.
-The question is, what do consumers actually want to see?
+The question is, what do customers actually want to see?
 More importantly, what do we expect to see on the high street in less than 10 years from now?

 To see how retail has evolved previously over the last 10 years, click here.

-Brick-and-mortar retailing will no longer be primarily designed to sell products as consumers are increasingly looking for experiences as much as shopping.
+Brick-and-mortar retailing will no longer be primarily designed to sell products as customers are increasingly looking for experiences as much as shopping.
 Stores need a fundamental re-think to completely transform the shopping experience and change the market in the same way the internet did.

 Growing omnichannel needs in-store are cited as being the number 1 in-store labour challenge to modernise the 21st century shopping experience.
-The store experience needs to be re-imagined when delivering to a consumer who will be in need for new concepts for physical and online stores, further promoting customer loyalty overall.
+The store experience needs to be re-imagined when delivering to a customer who will be in need for new concepts for physical and online stores, further promoting customer loyalty overall.

 By 2030, technology will affect a third of tasks in UK retail.
 Many businesses have already adopted new services and technologies, and small businesses have been forced to develop digital platforms.
-So, what will retail look like in 2030?
+So, what will retail industry look like in 2030?

 We have rounded our future predictions below.